Petersheg/Mini_Projects/README.md

 The project is to include the content of my CV and also my portfolio (if available),

 #### Project Purpose
-The Purpose of the project is to test my knowledge about Html, Css and Javascript.
+The Purpose of the project is to test my knowledge on Html, Css and Javascript.